gaizkadc/edge-inventory-proxy/README.md

 # edge-inventory-proxy

-This component receives data from the [edge-controller](https://github.com/nalej/edge-controller) and send it to the [inventory-manager](https://github.com/nalej/inventory-manager).
+This component receives data from the [edge-controller](https://github.com/nalej/edge-controller) and sends it to the [inventory-manager](https://github.com/nalej/inventory-manager).
 ​
 ## Getting Started
 ​